Overcast (app)

-Overcast is a podcast app for iOS that was launched in 2014 by founder and operator Marco Arment.
-Since its launch, Overcast has received positive reviews.
+Overcast is a podcast app for iOS that was launched in 2014 by Marco Arment.

-Founder and operator
+Development and features

-Arment was also the Chief Technology Officer of Tumblr and founder of Instapaper before founding Overcast, and he had created his own podcasts before launching the app.
+Arment was the Chief Technology Officer of Tumblr and founder of Instapaper before creating Overcast.
+He had created his own podcasts before launching the app.
 In March 2023, Arment told The Vergecast how he built and maintains Overcast by himself, and that he uses ad banners promoting podcasts to cover the costs of the free app.